MVS-99/IDPT/Microasignments/README.md

 ## 01 - Fertility Analysis (Basic understanding/manipulation of data structures)

+This code is an analysis of a [fertility dataset](https://datahub.io/machine-learning/fertility) which consists of 100 instances with 10 attributes.
+Each attribute represents different characteristics of patients.
+These attributes include:

+- Season (1): season in which the analysis was performed (winter, spring, summer, fall)
+- Age (2): age at the time of analysis (18-36)
+- Childish disease (3): presence of childhood diseases, e.g. chickenpox, measles, mumps, polio (yes, no)
+- Trauma (4): presence of accidents or serious trauma (yes, no)
+- Surgical intervention (5): previous surgical intervention (yes, no)
+- High fevers in the last year (6): occurrence of high fevers in the last year (less than three months ago, more than three months ago, no)
+- Frequency of alcohol consumption (7): frequency of alcohol intake (several times a day, every day, several times a week, once a week, hardly ever or never)
+- Smoking habit (8): smoking habit (never, occasional, daily)
+- Number of hours spent sitting per day (9): number of hours spent sitting per day (0-16)
+- Diagnosis (10): diagnosis normal (N), altered (O)

+The dataset, stored in a CSV file, is stored in divided into two separate DataFrames filtered by the two possible diagnoses: normal (N) and altered (O).
+It computes the mean age of the patients for each diagnosis and prints a message indicating whether the mean age is higher for normal or altered diagnoses or if they are the same.

+Afterward, a histogram is generated to compare the age distribution of both diagnoses.
+The number of bins is selected using the rule of thumb of approximately the square root of the number of rows to the highest.
+Readability options are implemented.

+Finally, the code converts the age columns in both DataFrames to NumPy arrays for representation ease.
+The arrays are defined using the .values() function.

+This code serves as an example of how to read and analyze data stored in a CSV file using Pandas, as well as how to generate basic visualizations using Matplotlib.
+It also showcases the usefulness of NumPy arrays in data analysis

 ## 02 - Basic Outlier detection

 ## 03 - Support Vector Machines for outlier classification